-If you are an employee, your employer withholds income taxes from each paycheck.
+If you are an employee, your employer withholds income taxes from each paycheck based on a completed W-4 Form.
 Usually, that's enough to take care of your income tax obligations.
 But if you are self-employed or make money on your investments or rental property, you may need to make estimated tax payments every quarter, rather than wait until you file your annual tax return.
 Here's how estimated taxes work.

 How do I calculate my estimated taxes?

-In most cases, you must make estimated tax payments if you expect to owe $1,000 or more in taxes for the year—over and above the amount withheld from your wages.
+In most cases, to avoid a penalty, you need to make estimated tax payments if you expect to owe $1,000 or more in taxes for the year—over and above the amount withheld from your wages.
 In some cases, though, the $1,000 trigger point doesn't matter.

 - If your prior year Adjusted Gross Income was $150,000 or less, then you can avoid a penalty if you pay either 90 percent of this year's income tax liability or 100 percent of your income tax liability from last year (dividing what you paid last year into four quarterly payments).
 This rule helps if you have a big spike in income one year, say, because you sell an investment for a huge gain or win the lottery.
 If wage withholding for the year equals the amount of tax you owed in the previous year, then you wouldn't need to pay estimated taxes, no matter how much extra tax you owe on your windfall.